 But winter tyres are useful for more than just snow.
 The clue is in the name – winter tyres are for the entire cold season, not just snowy days.
 In fact, they are designed for temperatures below 7ºC.

 This makes them ideally suited for a typical British winter.
 Take November 2019, for example.
 According to Met Office figures, the average temperature this time last year was 5.3ºC – prime conditions for winter tyres.

 So, cutting to the chase, you need to consider winter tyres if you want to stay safe between now and the spring.
 Here’s why.

 Most cars are equipped with summer tyres, or ‘normal’ tyres, which are designed for temperatures above 7ºC.
 A winter tyre differs in three ways:

 - A softer tread compound designed to remain grippy and flexible at low temperatures

-- A tread pattern designed to collect snow and slush, because nothing sticks to snow better than snow
+- A tread pattern that collects snow and slush, because nothing sticks to snow better than snow

-The British Tyre Manufacturers’ Association said that a car fitted with winter tyres, braking from 62mph on a cold, wet road, will out-brake a car fitted with normal tyres by around five metres.
+The British Tyre Manufacturers’ Association says a car fitted with winter tyres, braking from 62mph on a cold, wet road, will out-brake a car fitted with normal tyres by around five metres.
 On snowy roads at 30mph, the difference is 11 metres.

 Are winter tyres expensive?

-It’s certainly true that winter tyres are slightly more expensive than normal tyres, and you’ll also need to factor in the cost of second set of wheels – steel wheels would be perfect.
-But you need to look at winter tyres as an investment, rather than a secondary expense.
+It’s certainly true that winter tyres are slightly more expensive than normal tyres.
+You’ll also need to factor in the cost of second set of wheels – steel wheels would be perfect.
+But you should look at winter tyres as an investment, rather than a secondary expense.